nukomeet/nukomeet.com/content/blog/2012-04_software_good_practices_applied_car_industry.md

 ---
 kind: article
-created_at: 2012-03-18
+created_at: 2012-04-01
-title: Software good practices applied to the car industry
+title: "Software good practices applied to the car industry"
+publish: true
 ---

 Lean, Agile, Test-Driven, Scrum, Object-oriented… When I talk about these great working processes that the software industry uses I am often answered that it only works with programmers and code.